 According to his obituary published in 1929, Albert Kopplin came to New Braunfels in 1892.
 Prior to that he resided in the Bulverde and Schoenthal areas where he was a successful rancher and stock farmer.
 According to the 1900 Census, Kopplin lived on "Union Hill" (also known as Hill Avenue) with his wife Marie, daughter Emma Pfeuffer and grand-daughter Etekla Pfeuffer.
 This document lists his occupation as capitalist, which referred to someone living off of income from stocks, land, or other similar investments.
 The year prior to his death, Kopplin sold the property to his daughter Emma, who deeded it to her children 1929.
-It appears that the property was used as a rental property or part-time home following Kopplin's death as census records and anecdotal details provided by descendants show that it was not a homestead property during the period from
+It appears that the property was used as a rental property or part-time home following Kopplin's death as census records and anecdotal details provided by descendants show that it was not a homestead property during the period from 1930-1945.
+In 1945 Pfeuffer's children sold the property to Tom C. Adare, whose heirs sold it to Ernesto and Christina Solis in 1971.

-File #: 19-284, Version: 1
+File #: 19-346, Version: 1